bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

         5. Take a photo of your mind map and upload it to your proposal (YourName-Mindmap.jpg)
     2. Organize a List (15 minutes)
         1. Set a timer for 15 minutes
-        2. Make a list on paper (or Markdown) and capture all your ideas from the mindmap
+        2. Make a list on paper (or Markdown) and capture all your ideas from the mindmap   x
         3. If new ideas appear, write those down too
         4. Take a photo of your organized list and upload it to your proposal (YourName-List.jpg or YourName-List.md)
     3. Prioritize (5 minutes)